 Myth #6: Metal Roofs Are Outlandishly Expensive

 This misconception results from the fact that a metal roof installation typically costs more than an asphalt shingle roof installation or replacement.
 While it’s true that the installation cost is higher for a metal roof, the metal roof will undoubtedly pay for the difference within just a few years for several reasons.
-Metal roofs have much lower regular maintenance costs, increase a home’s energy efficiency, boost a home’s resale value, and can last up to four times as long as an asphalt shingle roof.
-When you take these factors into consideration, a metal roof is actually much cheaper in the long run than even the best asphalt shingle roof.
+Metal roofs have much lower regular maintenance costs, increase a home’s energy efficiency, boost a home’s resale value, and can last up to 50 years.
+When you take these factors into consideration, a metal roof actually pays for itself in a few short years.

 Myth #7: A Metal Roof Will Rust

-Metal roofs are vulnerable to rust and corrosion, but only when homeowners fail to keep proper maintenance schedules.
-As long as a homeowner routinely checks for debris, surface damage, and dirt accumulation, a metal roof will not rust or corrode.
+Typical standing seam metal roofs are vulnerable to rust and corrosion.
+A stone coated metal roof is moisture and rust resistance.
 If you install a new metal roof on your Louisville home, ask your roofer about the roof material’s chemical properties, which substances will cause the most harm, and an ideal inspection schedule.